 The Fair Credit Reporting Act, or FCRA, is an important piece of legislation that regulates the collection, sharing, and use of consumer credit information in the United States.
 As a consumer, it’s important to understand your rights and responsibilities under the FCRA, as well as the ways in which the law can protect you from unfair or inaccurate credit reporting.

 First and foremost, the FCRA requires that credit reporting agencies (also known as credit bureaus) like Equifax, Trans Union and Experian maintain accurate and up-to-date information about you in their databases.
 This means that if you find an error in your credit report, you have the right to dispute it with the credit bureau and have it corrected.
 Additionally, if your credit report contains information that is outdated or no longer relevant, you can request that it be removed.
+You can do this on your own or with the assistance of credit report lawyers.

 The FCRA also requires that credit reporting agencies provide you with a copy of your credit report for free once every 12 months.
 This can help you stay on top of your credit score and ensure that there are no errors or inaccuracies that could impact your ability to obtain credit or loans.